sdc-china/IDA-doc/_posts/2018-01-03-installation-ida-repacking.md

 ### Edit [IDA_HOME]/conf/**ida.properties** under **conf** folder.

 This properties file contains three main sections.
 Please set spring.datasource.driver-class-name, spring.datasource.url, spring.datasource.username, spring.datasource.password field.
 If you want to encode your database password.
-Please refer to [Repacking IDA Application][1].
+Please refer to Notes below.

 **Notes:** Please comment spring.datasource.jndi-name if you do not use a JNDI datasource.